Goods and services tax (GST)

 The Federal Government levies FBT on employers at the rate of 47% on the 'grossed-up value' of non-salary and wages fringe benefits provided to employees (and/or the employee's associates) by the employer or associates.
 The grossing-up of the value ensures tax neutrality between providing benefits and cash remuneration.
 FBT generally is deductible for income tax purposes.
 There are some exemptions from FBT, including some minor benefits, remote area housing in certain circumstances, and specified relocation costs.
 In addition, there are some concessional valuation rules, in particular for motor vehicles and certain living-away-from-home benefits.

 States and territories impose a tax on employers' payroll (broadly defined).
 The various jurisdictions have harmonised their payroll tax legislation, but some differences remain, particularly tax rates and the thresholds for exempting employers whose annual payroll is below a certain level, after taking into account grouping rules.
-For example, in New South Wales, the rate for the year ended 30 June 2021 is 5.45% with an annual exemption threshold of AUD 1,000,000 (AUD 900,000 for the year ended 30 June 2020).
-In Victoria, the general rate for the year ended 30 June 2020 and 2021 is 4.85% (except for regional Victorian employers, where it is 2.425%), and the annual exemption threshold is AUD 650,000.
+For example, in New South Wales, the rate for the year ended 30 June 2021 is 4.85% with an annual exemption threshold of AUD 1,200,000 (AUD 900,000 for the year ended 30 June 2020).
+In Victoria, the general rate for the year ended 30 June 2020 and 2021 is 4.85% (except for regional Victorian employers, where it is 2.02% or lower if in a bushfire affected region), and the annual exemption threshold is AUD 650,000.
 A variety of rates and thresholds apply in other state and territory jurisdictions.
 States and Territories may also provide a payroll tax exemption for wages subsidised by the JobKeeper program (See the Tax credits and incentives section for more information).

 Superannuation guarantee levy